1. Fetal Ultrasound

 C. Advanced 3D 4D sonography – 3D/4D sonography

-Real time 3D/4D sonography provides a three dimensional view of the fetus in motion and is one of the most important modern innovations in the field of ultrasound.
-The clear view of the baby from all angles allow doctors to detect any congenital abnormalities at an early stage . the image quality is so clear and sharp that one can get a accurate impression of how baby s features look on birth .
+Real time 3D/4D Sonography in Ahmedabad is possible at Motherhood Hospital.
+They provide a three dimensional view of the fetus in motion and is one of the most important modern innovations in the field of ultrasound.
+The clear view of the baby from all angles allows doctors to detect any congenital abnormalities at an early stage.
+The image quality is so clear and sharp that one can get a accurate impression of how baby’s features look on birth.

 D. Genetic Sonogram